 The good news is that federal, state, and local governments want your home to be more efficient and Earth-friendly.
 Surprisingly, so do many utility companies which, after all, earn money whenever your furnace or air conditioner kicks in.

 Federal, state, and local tax credits and other financial incentives partially offset the cost of a slew of residential green energy projects, helping more homeowners finance them out of their savings or afford the principal and interest payments on FHA 203k renovation loans.
 Here’s a look at the present lineup of federal tax credits and incentives, plus a representative slice of the hundreds of state and local credits and incentives available today.

 Federal Green Energy & Home Efficiency Tax Credits/Incentives

 Most of these green energy tax credits and incentives are valid through the end of 2021.
 The exception is the EEM program, which is available indefinitely.
 They are offered by the Federal Government and are available to any U.S. homeowner who files a federal tax return.
 Unless otherwise noted, you can apply for each credit by filing IRS Form 5695 with your federal tax return.

 Solar Energy Generation

 Solar water heaters and photovoltaic solar electricity generation systems (solar panels) use the carbon-free power of the sun to heat water or generate electricity.
-They both qualify for a tax credit equal to 30% of the equipment and installation costs through 2019, with no cap on credit size.
+They both qualify for a tax credit equal to 26% of the equipment and installation costs through 2020, with no cap on credit size.
 In 2021, the credit further decreases to 22%, and expires completely for residential customers on December 31st of that year.
-The credit can be claimed on existing and new construction homes (including second homes), but not on rental properties.
+(Commercial customers can claim a 10% credit on qualifying solar generation installations after 2021.)